Coronavirus News: New York-area nonprofit mails spa boxes to women fighting breast cancer during COVID-19 pandemic

 "It just came to me that we should really do something," said Jennifer Errity, co-founder of Spoil Me Pink.
 "We wanted to brighten their day.
 That's what we do."

-Errity and her friends founded Spoil Me Pink years ago, when one of their friends was diagnosed with breast cancer.
+Errity and her co-founders, Jennifer Tannenbaum and cancer survivor Tara Pearl, launched Spoil Me Pink years ago, when one of their friends was diagnosed with breast cancer.
 What began as a single spa day to brighten her day, has transformed into a major operation.

 The New York-area nonprofit organizes regular spa days and makeovers for women facing breast cancer.
 The party-like gatherings offer women an entire day to feel good and connect with other survivors or women still fighting the disease.